 - Math 230A, B, & C: Theory of Probability

-- Another full year course sequence (Autumn, Winter, & Spring) in a single subject approved in advance by the Director of Graduate Studies
+- 3 quarter course sequence in a single subject approved in advance by the Director of Graduate Studies.

 By the end of Spring Quarter of their second year in the program, students must have a dissertation advisor and apply for Candidacy.